patternfly/react-component-groups/README.md

 1. create a folder in `src/` matching its name (for example `src/MyNewComponent`)
 2. to the new folder add a new `.tsx` file named after the component (for example `src/MyNewComponent/MyNewComponent.tsx`)
 3. to the same folder include also a `index.ts` which will export the component as a default and then all necessary interfaces
+4. don't forget to export your component using `export * from './ComponentName'` from the root `index` file located in `src/index.ts`

 #### Example component:
 ```